- Discover a relaxed, luxurious way to explore new destinations and enjoy cultural experiences

 4. There’s no formal dress code

 Unlike some ocean cruises, the dress code on a river cruise is relaxed.
 River cruise passengers won’t need to pack a ball gown or tuxedo for evening dining.
-If wondering what to wear, bring comfortable casual clothing for daytime excursions, and opt for a smarter dress, perhaps a blouse and capri pants or a shirt and blazer, when dining at night.
-Remember, however, nothing is obligatory.
+If you’re wondering what to wear, bring comfortable casual clothing for daytime excursions, and opt for a smarter dress, perhaps a blouse and capri pants or a shirt and blazer, when dining at night.
+While river cruising requires more comfortable clothing, men are kindly requested not to wear shorts to the restaurant in the evening, as well as vest tops in the restaurant at any time, but otherwise nothing is obligatory.

 5. River cruises appeal to like-minded travellers